Car Accident Injury Lawyer in Laredo

 John R. Solis, Attorney at Law understands how devastating a neck or back injury can be.
 You may have done nothing to cause your accident, but now you have to deal with the consequences.
 You may have medical bills to pay, but insurance companies may try to force you into accepting a "low ball" offer before the long-term cost of your injuries is known.
 Just because the claims adjuster made an offer doesn't mean you have to accept it.
 We can help you pursue the compensation you need to get your life back on track.

 What are common symptoms of neck and back injuries?
 Common warning signs of a back or neck injury include the following:

 - Headaches or dizziness

 - Reduced range of motion in your neck

 After a car accident, it may not be obvious you hurt your neck or back.
 Some injuries could even take days or even weeks to become apparent.
 It's important to seek medical attention immediately after your accident.
 Insurance companies may be quick to downplay the extent of back and neck injuries.
 Having medical records proving the extent of your injuries may become critical in obtaining the compensation you deserve.

 You have options after a car accident.
-The Law Office of John R. Solis is ready to help.
-We have over a decade of experience protecting the rights of car accident victims in Laredo and throughout Texas.
+John R. Solis, Attorney at Law is ready to help.
+We have over two decades of experience protecting the rights of car accident victims in Laredo and throughout Texas.
 The sooner you contact our firm, the sooner we can help you fight for justice.